 Doubtful Sound by whalers and seal hunters.

-But those days are long gone, and the waters are now a safe haven for wildlife (and all you lucky visitors).
+Thankfully, those days are long gone, and the waters are now a safe haven for wildlife (and for all you lucky visitors).

 Cruises on the Sound are a wonderful way to experience the majesty of this special part of New Zealand.